-The map is expected to be released by Friday morning at the latest.
-House Speaker Don Scott said that Democratic Gov. Abigail Spanberger has seen the map, and that he believes the governor is “on board.”
-She is expected to sign an enabling bill on Friday morning that will set the date of a redistricting referendum for April 21.
+House Speaker Don Scott said Thursday morning that Democratic Gov. Abigail Spanberger has seen the map, and that he believes the governor is “on board.”
+She is expected to sign an enabling bill Friday morning that will set the date of a redistricting referendum for April 21.

-Democratic lawmakers are moving ahead with redistricting despite a ruling in Tazewell County Circuit Court that said the effort was unconstitutional.
+Democratic lawmakers are moving ahead with their redistricting effort despite a ruling in Tazewell County Circuit Court that said the effort was unconstitutional.
 Democrats have appealed that ruling to the Supreme Court of Virginia.

-“These are not ordinary times and Virginia will not sit on the sidelines,” Senate President Pro Tempore Louise Lucas of Portsmouth said during an impromptu press conference.
+“These are not ordinary times and Virginia will not sit on the sidelines,” Senate President Pro Tempore Louise Lucas of Portsmouth said during an impromptu press conference Thursday morning.
 “This was all about us trying to defend democracy.”

 Virginia Democrats have called the redistricting effort necessary, after Republican President Donald Trump called on conservative-led states to change their congressional maps in favor of GOP candidates ahead of the 2026 midterm elections.